 Moss build up on roofs is a common problem for many of our buildings in the UK.
 At best, it is unsightly; at worst, it can be damaging to your roof.
 The main issue when cleaning at height is the difficulty of accessing the area safely.
-The safest method is to clean the area with an extendable lance/pole and jet nozzle attachments (wall or roof crawler) from ground level or a flat mid-level surface like an extension or garage roof.
-However, this is often not possible, so more complex measures need to be used, such as a scaffold/scaffold tower or MEWP’s (cherry picker/man lift).
+The safest method is to clean the area with an extendable pole and jet nozzle attachments (wall or roof crawler) from ground level or a flat mid-level surface like an extension or garage roof.
+However, this is often not possible, so more complex measures need to be used, such as scaffolding, scaffold tower or MEWP (cherry picker).

-When cleaning any tile/slate roof it is always important to work from the top down to avoid high pressure water lifting and damaging the tiles, but also to prevent water getting underneath causing leaks inside.
+When cleaning any tile or slate roof it is always important to work from the top down to avoid water pressure lifting and damaging the tiles, but also to prevent water getting underneath causing leaks inside.
 If you overcome these access issues then it is always good to treat the moss first with a anti-fungicidal wash or moss killer treatment (please read the label for product guidance).
 This will loosen the moss’s grip on the roof making the cleaning process much easier.

 Roof Sealing and Protective Coatings